Help California meet increasing demand for water

 Due to the extensive availability of infrastructure in California it would lead me to believe that the Air to Water unit would be a better prospect in California if we can sell it to wealthy land owners in the LA and San Diego area who are regularly impacted by insufficient water to maintain their desired landscaping.
 The reason I say wealthy is that we have to assume it will take about 0.2 acres of collector per acre foot (300K gallons) of water produced per year.
 This means a person may need to allocate 1/2 acre to get enough water to maintain a lush area over another acre.
 We could install these along their perimeter where they normally maintain a clear growth area anyway or on the back acre but it still takes space that most California buyers would not have.

 Have any questions?
-Contact us by Emailingemail-icon or Calling Phone #
+Contact us by Emailing or Calling

 This discussion contains forward looking statements which are based on current expectations and differences can be expected.
 All statements and expressions are the opinion of management of A2WH and are not meant to be either investment advice or a solicitation or recommendation to buy, sell, or hold securities.
 Many of these statements are based on sound economic reasoning, however actual response of the economy is heavily influenced by politics and large business and so the outcome could end up substantially different.